-9. The Festival Board reserves the right to cancel any of the arrangements detailed in the Syllabus or Program as it deems necessary.
+9. The Festival Board of Directors reserves the right to cancel any of the arrangements detailed in the Syllabus or Program as it deems necessary.

-10. The Festival Board is unable to provide an official accompanist.
+10. The Festival Board of Directors is unable to provide an official accompanist.

 11. Complaints or protests must be made, in writing, to the NIFPA Board, not to the Adjudicator, and accompanied by a protest fee of $20.00.
 The fee will be returned in full should the protest be sustained.
 The Protest Committee will be composed of three members of the Festival Board, whose decision shall be final.
 The complaints can be hand mailed to the NIFPA at Box 3193, Courtenay, B. C. V9N 5N3.